AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 or digits needed for displaying a value in decimal representation.
 To be more
 precise:

-- the :ada:`'Fore` attribute returns the minimum number of characters needed before the decimal point, while
+- The :ada:`'Fore` attribute refers to the digits before the decimal point and it returns the number of digits plus one for the sign indicator (which is either :ada:`-` or space), and it's always at least two.

-- the :ada:`'Aft` attribute returns the number of decimal digits that is needed to represent the delta after the decimal point.
+- The :ada:`'Aft` attribute returns the number of decimal digits that is needed to represent the delta after the decimal point.

 Let's see an example: